geomesa/geomesa.github.io/_posts/2014-05-28-geomesa-quickstart.md

 * Thrift
     * libthrift-0.9.1.jar

-There are also GeoServer jars that need to be updated for Accumulo (also in the lib directory):
+There are also GeoServer JARs that need to be updated for Accumulo (also in the lib directory):

 * commons-configuration: Accumulo requires commons-configuration 1.6 and previous versions should be replaced
 * commons-lang: GeoServer ships with commons-lang 2.1, but Accumulo requires replacing that with version 2.4